The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 Well, the mindfuckery of a conversation that ensued was second to none.

-- He started off with…
+• He started with…

 “I don’t know why I do that.”

-👉 meaning – “it’s not my fault.” - Then moved on to…
+👉 Meaning – “It’s not my fault.”

 “I never talk about it because I don’t want to bring it up again later.”

-👉 meaning – “I’m not taking responsibility for this.” - Finally ending in a rage…
+👉 Meaning – “I’m not taking responsibility for this.”

 “I obviously say something that triggers you, which means you say something to trigger me, which is the reason I snap and swear at you.
 It takes two you know, you’re not an innocent party here.
 But of course, I’m always the c*** aren’t I?!”

-👉 meaning – “it’s all your fault!”
+👉 Meaning – “It’s all your fault!”

 He was true to his personality disorder, right up until the close.

-A couple of months after I’d left and was still fielding off his threats, hoovers, gaslighting and manipulations, he sent me a message one day saying…
+A couple of months after I’d left and was still fielding his threats, hoovers, gaslighting and manipulations, he sent me a message one day saying…

 “Hey, can I have a talk to you?
 I just want to get some closure on a few things… you know, just to help me move on.”